Adjusted Gross Income (AGI) Vs. Modified Adjusted Gross Income (MAGI)

 - royalties

-- farm income or losses
+- farm income (farm losses are subtracted)

 - unemployment compensation

-- taxable social security benefits
+- taxable Social Security benefits

 - and other income

-- self-employed health insurance deduction
+- Self-employed health insurance payments

-- penalty on early withdrawal of savings
+- Penalties on the early withdrawal of savings

-- student loan interest deduction
+- Student loan interest

 - Archer MSA deduction

-Modified Adjusted Gross Income (MAGI)
+What is “Modified Adjusted Gross Income”?
+(MAGI)

-Modified adjusted gross income (MAGI) are important because they are used to calculate income phaseout limits that indicate what your Roth IRA, SEP IRA, and traditional IRA maximum contribution limits are.
+Modified adjusted gross income (MAGI) are important because they are used to calculate income phaseout limits that indicate what your Roth IRA, SEP IRA, SIMPLE IRA and traditional IRA maximum contribution limits are.
 And doing things to reduce your income such as increasing to the maximum 401k contribution, might actually lower your overall MAGI and allow you to contribute more to your IRA’s.

 The IRS defines MAGI as: